formstate/formstate/docs/README.md

 That's better, note that creating your own `Field` component gives you the opportunity to style it for *your business* and add additions properties e.g. `{label:string}` that make sense for your project:

 ![](./images/inputFieldLabel.png)

-Also as a component library author you do not need to depend on this project *or* mobx.
-You write it as a simple `value`, `onChange`.
-And then the application author (which can still be just you) makes the `Field` that uses this library, *mobx* and *mobx-react* (specifically wrapping `@observer class Field extends React.Component` etc) and it all just works out.
-More on creating your `Field` later.

 ### Concept: Validation